hashbangcode/drupal-storybook-talk/src/slides.md

 - Look for CORS errors.
 - If you only see a blank screen, check Drupal logs.
+- Storybook loves to cache the sidebar.
+- Storybook has lots of plugins, check a few of them out.

+---

+# Tips

 - Be aware that Drupal will wrap some things with extra elements.
 That might throw off your positioning and margins.
 - Setup a styleguide storybook.

----

-# Tips

 - Understand props and slots.
 - Don't abstract too much with SDC.
 - Don't try to cover too much with SDC.